firebolt-db/godocs/docs/Guides/working-with-semi-structured-data/working-with-arrays.md

 ---
 layout: default
-title: Working with arrays
+title: Work with arrays
 description: Learn techniques to manipulate and transform arrays in Firebolt.
 nav_order: 3
 parent: Working with semi-structured data
 grand_parent: Guides
 ---

-# Working with arrays
+# Work with arrays
 {: .no_toc}

 This section covers querying and manipulating arrays in Firebolt.